Nihlus/zalloc/README.md

 ------------------------------------------------------------------------------------------------------------------------
 `bool zfree(void** mem)`

-Frees a block of memory allocated by `zfree`.
+Frees a block of memory allocated by `zalloc`.
 This zeroes the allocated region, and sets the referenced pointer to null.

 ------------------------------------------------------------------------------------------------------------------------
 `size_t zsize(const void* mem)`